Bringing Baby to Work

 I didn’t know.
 But I decided to give it a try.

-Bringing Liam to the office catapulted me out of my comfort zone.
+Bringing my son to the office catapulted me out of my comfort zone.
 I’ve always been a people pleaser, and I knew not everyone would approve of having a baby at a marketing agency.
 (Even my husband was skeptical.)

-I also knew that Liam, being hungry or tired or bored, could scream and interrupt every meeting within a hundred-yard radius.
+I also knew that my son, being hungry or tired or bored, could scream and interrupt every meeting within a hundred-yard radius.

 I spent much of our first day together in my office with the door closed, and jumped whenever the baby made a peep.
 He fussed through a few meetings, but never for more than five or ten minutes — and never loud enough to draw our meetings to a close.